At 7:45 p.m. I was shot in the left arm by a friend. The bullet was a copper jacket .22 long rifle. My friend was standing about fifteen feet from me.

-Burden’s work forces spectators through the shock of the lived imagery not only to review but deeply analyze their own moral selves, the profound nature of misery, and the undeniable reality of pain.
-In a time when society has become desensitized to the excess of violent imagery through the media, he pushes the audience to recognize the reality of suffering, agony, and desperation.
+Burden’s work forces spectators through the shock of the lived imagery not only to review but deeply analyze their moral selves, the profound nature of misery and the undeniable reality of pain.
+At a time when society has become desensitized to the excess of violent imagery through the media, he pushes the audience to recognize the reality of suffering, agony and desperation.

-Even Burden wasn’t immune to the shock of being shot in the arm, as he quickly walks off screen.
+Even Burden wasn’t immune to the shock of being shot in the arm as he quickly walked off-screen.
 Burden implores viewers to listen to the sound of the empty shell as it collides onto the ground.
 The imagery of the shot man stumbling forward is one that is difficult to forget.

-Following the performance Burden and his friends were left to deal with the reality of a gunshot wound to the arm.
+Following the performance, Burden and his friends were left to deal with the reality of a gunshot wound to the arm.
 They went to the hospital and had to explain the performance piece to the hospital staff that was left in disbelief.
-This part of the story is a reminder of the reality of Burden’s works, the reality of the violent brutality he was representing through the self-inflected violence and resulting injury.
+This part of the story reminds of the reality of Burden’s work, the reality of the violent brutality he was representing through the self-inflicted violence and resulting injury.

 Burden’s work, so graphic and shocking, was also committed to the re-sensitization of people to the violence that had become less and less shocking due to its constant imagery being invoked in the media while serving to challenge society’s views on what “fine art” truly is.